On this page:

 Amendment VC197 implements permanent planning controls for the Yarra River.
 This fulfills the commitment made by the Planning Minister in June 2020 to ensure ongoing protection for the Yarra corridor from Richmond to Warrandyte without expiration.

-16. What are the Middle Yarra River and Lower Yarra River Corridor Studies?
+Middle Yarra River and Lower Yarra River Corridor Studies

 The Middle Yarra River Corridor Study was prepared in partnership with: